 Discussion.
 The subject of backyard chickens was discussed at the Council's February 2017 retreat and Council subsequently requested that the subject be reconsidered.
 In response, staff located the original amendment and reviewed the proposal.
 Limited research was also performed into the subject matter, all of which resulted in minor edits and additions to the 2009 ordinance.
 The attached proposal to allow the keeping and raising of chickens on single family zoned lots incorporates current staff comments.

 The Planning Commission during their meeting of April 12, 2017 recommended approval of the text amendment with several changes.
-Those changes have also been incorporated into the attached draft.
+During first read on May 8, 2017, the Council also made recommendations.

-Staff has clarified that the maximum number of chickens allowed on any residential lot is eight (8).
-The requirement that coops be located in the rear yard was retained, but setbacks have been modified.
-Staff has also included additional regulations for the provision of 'run' areas and setbacks thereto.
+Staff has clarified that the maximum number of chickens allowed on any residential lot is six (6).
+The requirement that coops be located in the rear yard as well as the required setbacks have been retained.
+Staff has included additional regulations for the provision of 'run' areas.
+Finally, the provision for open and free range chickens has been removed.